mixticninja/mindmark/README.md

 ## Overview

 mindmark is an innovative web application that combines interactive mind mapping with bookmarking functionality.
-Designed to facilitate mindmap creation from multiple sources, it aims to help users visualize complex information and organize resources efficiently, mindmark provides a portable exploration tool that can created from multiple sources and be used offline.
+Designed to facilitate mind map creation from multiple sources, it aims to help users visualize complex information and organize resources efficiently, mindmark provides a portable exploration and rendering tool that can be used offline.

 ## Technical Description